rainbowdashlabs/sql-java/docs/03/data_consistency/auto_increment.md

 | BIGSERIAL   | BIGINT   | 1 to 9,223,372,036,854,775,807 |

 All we need to do in order to use them is swapping our `INTEGER` with the `SERIAL` datatype in our table.
 Note that this value can be still set manually.
-Since it can also set to null we will mark it as NOT NULL aditionally.
+Since it can also set to null we will mark it as NOT NULL additionally.

 *Remember to drop your table first*